Better to Be Safe Than Sorry: A Cautionary Tale

 The key to most petty pilfering in Rio de Janeiro is your bag.
 The reasons are numerous, but basically a bag is easier than anything else for the thief to get hold of.
 There is also the added factor that you are probably not used to carrying a bag as back home you don’t carry around a guide book, sun hat, newspaper, towel, etc. Not being used to carrying a bag you will be amazed at the places you leave it unattended.
 But before you do, just ask yourself one question: “Am I being sensible?”
 If you put a bag down the chances are that somebody else will try to pick it up, so keep your hand on it and don’t leave it unattended.

 The simple solution is that you can’t get robbed if you’ve got nothing with you to be stolen.
 Think about this simple remedy before you leave your hotel room.
 Think exactly what you will want to take with you and why.
-You certainly don’t need all your traveler checks and all your credit cards or your passport or air ticket on the beach.
+You certainly don’t need all your cash and every credit cards, or your passport or air ticket on the beach.
 Items like these should be placed in your hotel safe deposit box where you won’t have to worry about them until you need them.
 For identification, ask the hotel to photocopy the key pages from your passport.

 If somebody can’t get hold of your bag they are going to have to pickpocket you and Brazil is no different from anywhere else in that to do so the thief has to make bodily contact.
 Here Rio’s tropical weather works in your favour and against the thief.